 Her podcast is not just about survival; it’s a window into the long-term effects of trauma and how storytelling can be a powerful tool for healing.

-Resources to Tell Your Story
+Resources to Turn Your Story into Healing Through Storytelling and Podcasting

 Highlights from Healing through Storytelling and Podcasting